 Depending on the type of meals you want to cook, storing them in the fridge can still taste fresh taste and most cooked meals will be fine to reheat after 3-4 days.

-Of course, there are particular ingredients that will not keep as well, but recipes on this blog are tried-and-tested.
+Of course, there are particular ingredients that will not keep as well, but recipes on this website are tried-and-tested.

 This is why plenty of our readers meal prep every week because they trust these methods, and it helps automate their meal plan from Monday to Thursday, giving them the flexibility for Friday and the weekend to test and cook fresh recipes.

 However, what if you only want to cook once a week, or even once a month?

 In this case, your best alternative will be freezing your food which can help take your meal prep to the next level.